pnnl/tesp/doc/TESP_DesignDoc.rst

 4. Passive Controller (Load Shedding) – GridLAB-D includes a built-in passive controller, and switches that can isolate sections of a circuit.
-This function would be extracted into a separate TEAgent that implements load shedding in response to a message from MATPOWER.
+This function would be extracted into a separate TEAgent that implements load shedding in response to a message from PYPOWER.
    If the bulk system capacity margin falls below minimum, or worse, if the optimal power flow fails to converge, the bulk system operator would have to invoke load shedding.
-In TESP, the MATPOWER simulator would initiate load shedding a few seconds prior to the market clearing time, which initiates a new GridLAB-D power flow and reduced substation load published to MATPOWER.
+In TESP, the PYPOWER simulator would initiate load shedding a few seconds prior to the market clearing time, which initiates a new GridLAB-D power flow and reduced substation load published to PYPOWER.
 Load shedding is a traditional approach that will reduce the system reliability indices, whereas transactive mechanisms could maintain resource margins without impacting the reliability indices.